 2. The title and overall focus of the manuscript are on the effect of domestication.
 Yet Table 1 shows that domestication accounts for only 0.8% of the total variation in lesion area, and 3.5% of the genetic variation.
 Another 0.8%/3.7% was attributable to domestication:isolate interaction, but was not statistically significant.
 Furthermore, only six each wild and domesticated tomato accessions were included.
 Although statistically significant for this particular set of tomato accessions, I question whether this effect is large enough, and the conclusion robust enough, to support the focus of the paper.
 How can we know that the 3.5% difference is not a spurious artifact of the choice of accessions, especially given the much larger amount of variation attributable to individual plant genotype?

-<Response>
+<Response> We apologize for the confusion as we had been working to convey the idea that the reviewer also ascertained.
+Specifically that the domestication effect is small albeit significant.
+Apparently our writing led to a focus on significant and distracted from the magnitude.
+As suggested, we have tested the robustness of the tomato domestication effect via bootstrapping and included the following information in the text on line 405 “Our observed domestication effect was in the top 80th percentile across all bootstraps suggesting that it is relatively stable in response to shifts in the genotypes.
+However, a larger sample of S. lycopersicum and S. pimpinellifolium genotypes would be needed to develop a more precise estimate of any domestication effect on lesion size.”.
+We have also worked to revise all the portions of the text on domestication to better convey the magnitude being very low.

 The following procedure would be informative (but would not address my wider concern): If two bins of plant accessions were created, each with three of the wild and three of the domesticated accessions chosen at random, and the procedure repeated, say, 100 times, in what percentage of permutations would the two bins explain 3.5% or more of the genetic variation in pathogen virulence.

-<Response>
+<Response> We employed this methodology as suggested and have included the invormation as described in the response to the previous comment.

 3. Lines 333-355.
 The authors used a Wilcoxon signed-rank test as an alternative to test if the rank of B. cinerea isolate-induced lesion size significantly changes between pairs of tomato genotypes.
 However, no details of the test are given.
 For example what was the input for the test?
 Was it the raw lesion sizes, the model-adjusted lesion sizes, or the ranks of the lesion sizes on the individual accessions.
 Since the test begins by calculating the actual differences between paired input values, before ranking the absolute values of the differences, this question is important, especially when a large number of the input values are closely bunched.

-<Response>
+<Response> These were conducted using the model-adjusted mean lesion sizes.
+This has now been fully described in the methods (line 349).

 Furthermore, given that 77.8% of the variation is attributable to non-genetic sources, and was a high statistically significant source of variation, surely the author's procedure is simply affirming this source of variation in the data set.
 This would mean that the data presented in Table 2 is the result of experimental variation and not genetic variation in the host accessions.

-<Response>
+<Response> We are a bit confused.
+Is this comment under the assumption that this table was using un-adjusted means?
+This is now clarified as per above and we hope that this helps with the concern.